-SNP row erupts as Kate Forbes says she would have voted against gay marriage
+Gay marriage row hits frontrunner to succeed Nicola Sturgeon

 As she was on maternity leave, she did not participate in the final vote before the new year.
 But she was one of 15 SNP politicians who publicly called on her party to delay the proposals which make it easier for transgender people to self-identify as their chosen gender.

-“My concerns about self-ID have been well documented and I would have continued to have those concerns about self-ID … I think I would have struggled to support that self-ID element of the Gender Recognition Act.”
+“My concerns about self-ID have been well documented and I would have continued to have those concerns about self-ID … I think I would have struggled to support that self-ID element of the Gender Recognition Act,” she said.

-Ms Forbes, a member of the Free Church of Scotland, also condemned the “illiberal discourse” around her faith and how her religious views could impact her decisions as first minister.

-“It is quite an illiberal discourse.
-Because if we get into the territory of suggesting that anyone who holds public office is to be barred to people of faith, then it sends a very bad signal to the countless people of faith and no faith in Scotland today.”

 Ash Regan is also running to be leader, making clear that ditching the gender self-ID reforms and an aggressive push for a second Scottish independence referendum will be at the top of her campaign agenda.

-Scotland’s constitution secretary Angus Robertson made the surprise announcement ton Monday that he will not stand to succeed Ms Sturgeon as SNP leader, citing family commitments.
+Scotland’s constitution secretary Angus Robertson made the surprise announcement on Monday that he will not stand to succeed Ms Sturgeon as SNP leader, citing family commitments.

 Join our commenting forum